pavithpr89/holbertonschool-low_level_programming/functions_nested_loops/README.md

-task 4 : Write a function that checks for alphabetic character. task 5 : Write a function that prints the sign of a number task 6 : Write a function that computes the absolute value of an integer
+task 4 : Write a function that checks for alphabetic character. task 5 : Write a function that prints the sign of a number task 6 : Write a function that computes the absolute value of an integer task 7 : Write a function that prints the last digit of a number